caocongfeng/Random_Feature_Masking/README.md

 # Random_Feature_Masking

-This is the repo fir Random Feature Masking (RFM).
+This is the repo of Random Feature Masking (RFM).

 ![Random Feature Maksing](./random_feature_masking.png)